How to Manage an LLC? (Everything You Need to Know)

 1. Following the Operating Agreement

 An LLC operating agreement is a crucial document for both single-member and multi-member LLCs.
-As an LLC manager, it is essential to understand your responsibilities and effectively oversee the company.

 The operating agreement serves as a key tool to manage an LLC and ensure liability protection.